Srujana-H-git/Srujana-H-git/README.md

-- 👋 Hi, I’m @Srujana-H-git
+- 👋 Hi, I’m Srujana
-- 👀 I’m interested in ...
+- 👀 I’m interested in Embedded system
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning uiux , webdev , stm32, esp32
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Embedded projects
-- 📫 How to reach me ...
+- 📫 How to reach me @1nt23ec156.srujana@nmit.ac.in
 - 😄 Pronouns: Her /She
-- ⚡ Fun fact: ...

 <!---
 Srujana-H-git/Srujana-H-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.